 Note: In Vietnam, there’s not much distinction made between vegetarian and vegan.
 Most vegetarian restaurants in Hue are completely vegan, though a few serve one or two dishes with egg or milk.
 You just have to ask!

-So, if you’re a vegan or vegetarian visiting Hue, here’s…
+If you’re a vegan or vegetarian visiting Hue, here’s…

 Your Guide to Our Favourite Vegetarian Restaurants in Hue